lnurl/luds/spec.md

 	- An ability to opt out into usual payment.
 3. Once accepted user software issues an HTTPS GET request using `<lnurl>&id=<hex(hmacSha256(payer secret, payee domain name))>`
 4. Receives a `{"status":"OK"}` Json response.
-5. Fulfills a Lightning invoice from `pr` field of Json response.
+5. Fulfills a scanned Lightning invoice.

 ## 4. Log in with Bitcoin Wallet